 Slowly, we can see good progress by engaging in hobbies, talking to a friend, or going out for a small stroll.

 To fasten the recovery, we can prescribe medicines, which can help by building in motivation and getting a sense of improvement reflected in the quality of life.

 Besides, medicines can help decrease the sensation of urine, increase the bladder’s storage capacity, and calm the mind.

-Using our expertise at Urological Surgical Associates, a division of Premier Urology Group, we can accurately diagnose how your neurologic condition may be affecting your voiding.
-We have state of the art urodynamics that help distinguish the extent of the problem and provide individual patient tailored treatment.
+Using our expertise at Urological Surgical Associates, a Premier Urology Group division, we can accurately diagnose how your neurologic condition may be affecting your voiding.
+Moreover, we have state of the art urodynamics that help distinguish the problem’s extent and provide individual patient-tailored treatment.